rust-lang-de/rustbook-de/src/ch19-03-advanced-traits.md

 error[E0277]: `Point` doesn't implement `std::fmt::Display`
   --> src/main.rs:20:6
    |
+3  | trait OutlinePrint: fmt::Display {
+   |                     ------------ required by this bound in `OutlinePrint`
+...
 20 | impl OutlinePrint for Point {}
    |      ^^^^^^^^^^^^ `Point` cannot be formatted with the default formatter
    |